cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 ### An important caveat

-{% epigraph
-'"Explanations must be wrong."'
-'Cynthia Rudin' '<a href="https://arxiv.org/abs/1811.10154">Stop Explaining Black Box Machine Learning Models for High Stakes Decisions and Use Interpretable Models Instead</a>'
+**"Explanations must be wrong."** -- [Stop Explaining Black Box Machine Learning Models for High Stakes Decisions and Use Interpretable Models Instead, Cynthia Rudin](https://arxiv.org/abs/1811.10154)
-%}

 As we are going through the exploration of the feature attributions, we must keep in my mind that we are analyzing two items at the same time: